Skip to main contentSkip to navigationSkip to search

 Community Engagement Events

 Members of the XLCC team continue to join local communities on a regular basis to provide updates about the Hunterston HVDC cable manufacturing facility.
-These events will be listed on our News page and on social media.
+These events will be listed on our News page and on Facebook.

-Please see our FAQ below including questions from the events.
+Please see our FAQs below including questions from the events.

 We publicise events in a local print newspaper and on the digital site for the paper.
 Additionally, notices for events are published at www.facebook.com/XLCCHunterston and www.xlcc.co.uk and we send invitations to community councils to disseminate to the community.
 When possible, we will put flyers up in the local community.